Afokoghene/NYC-Accidents-2020/README.md

 > [Insights and Recommendations](https://github.com/Afokoghene/NYC-Accidents-2020/#insights_and_recommendations) <br>

 ## Introduction
-After the completion of a few tutorials, I tasked myself with a project to put all that I have learned into practice and allow myself to get better as I work on this project.
+After the completion of a few tutorials, I tasked myself with a project to put all that I have learnt into practice and allow myself to get better as I work on this project.

 Accidents occur almost every day and can occur anywhere.
 Data on past accidents can be analyzed and used to see trends of how accidents have occurred over time.
 With that known, preventive measures can be put in place regarding the factors causing these accidents.